holodeck-b2b/Holodeck-SMP/mgmt-api/README.md

 ### Installation and configuration
 To add the management API to the SMP server the `mgmt-api-«version».jar` must be copied to the SMP deployment directory and the server must be started using the following command: `java -Dloader.path=mgmt-api-«version».jar -jar holodeck-smp-server-«version».jar`.
 The management API will then be available on port 8585.
 To change the port the API is listening on add a properties file named `mgmt-api.properties` to the SMP deployment directory and set the _server.port_ property.

+When the SMP server is registered in the SML, the Participant registration function of the management API by default will automatically register new participants in the SML (or migrate the Participant when a migration code has been provided).
+This means that the new Participant will not have any services published until they are registered through the Manage Service Bindings API.
+This automatic registration can be disabled by setting the _sml.autoregistration_ property with value _false_ in the `mgmt-api.properties` configuration file.

 ### API Specification
 #### Preconditions
 As the API can only be used to manage the manage the Participant registration and the binding of Service Metadata Templates to Participants the Service Metadata Templates must already be configured in the web interface before the API can be effectively used.